FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-paris.md

           start-time: "16:45:00.000Z"
           end-time: "17:00:00.000Z"
           location: "Lower Deck"
-          description: "WWhat if we could access smart contracts from anywhere, on any web page?
+          description: "What if we could access smart contracts from anywhere, on any web page?
 In this talk, we'll discuss the challenges in Web3-native frontend development, fragmented client-side computations, and clunky user experiences.
 We'll also introduce a new approach to building embeddable transactional interfaces."
         - title: "Butian Li | Decentralizing Dynamism and Simple Complexity"
           start-time: "17:00:00.000Z"
           end-time: "17:30:00.000Z"